Support During COVID 19

 Student Accessibility Services (SAS):

 SAS is working closely with other RWU departments and faculty to ensure that the needs and concerns of students with disabilities are met.
+You may contact the office by emailing firstname.lastname@example.org.
 The Director, Laura Choiniere, is available to discuss individual student’s needs or concerns.
 She may be contacted at email@example.com.
-Faculty members are working with Instructional Design and IT to determine the best way to deliver academic accommodations and to secure class accessibility.
-If specific questions arise once online instruction begins, please contact Laura or the office email at firstname.lastname@example.org.
-Students are encouraged to be diligent about monitoring your email as SAS and the University will continue to send important information on a regular basis.

 The Tutoring Center: